 SECTION 45.
 Penalties.

-Except when another penalty is specifically set forth in this ordinance or by state or federal law, any officer or employee of the city, or any city agency, who is found by the Ethics Board to have violated any provision of this ordinance shall be deemed guilty of a civil offense and may be subject to a civil fine imposed by the Ethics Board not to exceed $1,000, which may be recovered by the city in a civil action in the nature of debt if the offender fails to pay the penalty within a prescribed period of time.
+Except when another penalty is specifically set forth in this ordinance or by state or federal law, any officer or employee of the city or any city agency who is found by the Ethics Board to have violated any provision of this ordinance shall be deemed guilty of a civil offense and may be subject to a civil fine imposed by the Ethics Board not to exceed $1,000, which may be recovered by the city in a civil action in the nature of debt if the offender fails to pay the penalty within a prescribed period of time.

-In addition to all other penalties which may be imposed under this ordinance, any officer or employee of the city, or any city agency, who is found by the Ethics Board to have violated any provision of this ordinance shall forfeit to the city, or the city agency, an amount equal to the economic benefit, or gain, which the officer or employee is determined by the Ethics Board to have realized as a result of the violation.
+In addition to all other penalties which may be imposed under this ordinance, any officer or employee of the city or any city agency who is found by the Ethics Board to have violated any provision of this ordinance shall forfeit to the city or the city agency an amount equal to the economic benefit or gain which the officer or employee is determined by the Ethics Board to have realized as a result of the violation.
 The amount of any forfeiture may be recovered by the city in a civil action in the nature of debt if the offender fails to pay the amount of the forfeiture within a prescribed period of time.

-In addition to all other penalties which may be imposed under this ordinance, a finding by the Ethics Board that an officer or employee of the city, or any city agency, is guilty of a violation of this ordinance shall be sufficient cause for removal, suspension, demotion, or other disciplinary action by the executive authority (mayor in the mayor/council form of government or city commission in the commission form of government or board of commissioners in the city manager form of government) of the city, or city agency, or by any other officer or agency having the power of removal or discipline.
-Any action to remove or discipline any officer or employee for a violation of this ordinance shall be taken in accordance with all applicable ordinances and regulations of the city and all applicable laws of the Commonwealth.
+In addition to all other penalties which may be imposed under this ordinance, a finding by the Ethics Board that an officer or employee of the city, or any city agency, is guilty of a violation of this ordinance shall be sufficient cause for removal, suspension, demotion, or other disciplinary action by the executive authority (mayor in the mayor/council form of government or city commission in the commission form of government or board of commissioners in the city manager form of government) of the city or city agency or by any other officer or agency having the power of removal or discipline.
+Any action to remove or discipline any officer or employee for a violation of this ordinance shall be taken in accordance with all applicable ordinances and regulations of the city and all applicable laws of the commonwealth.

 SECTION 46.
 Severability.